 I want to share the headlines.

-Well, Nina Easton, I think is their bureau chief in Washington.
+Well, Nina Easton, I think, is their bureau chief in Washington.

-She's working on a conservative news network.
+She's working on that conservative news network, Fox News Channel, at any rate.

-Dean uh Dems distance themselves from Dean.
+San Francisco Chronicle, Dean Dems distance themselves from Dean.

 Two stories.